 The city’s local newspaper, The Spokesman Review, has a fun book full of ideas for Spokane experiences to try.
 But if you’re wanting some ideas to start, here are my picks for things to do in Spokane for your next trip.

 When I was young, that small town vibe made me feel trapped and constrained.
 But now as an adult, it makes me feel safe and secure.
 I feel comfortable letting my kids play in my parents’ backyard.
-And there are plenty of quaint little neighborhoods around the city to explore, with picturesque homes and nearby parks.
+And there are plenty of opportunities to have a local experience around the city, with so many parks to explore.

 Speaking of parks, one of the biggest park in the city is Riverfront Park.
 It’s a hundred acre park set along the banks of the Spokane River.
 Riverfront Park is famous for its pavilion, built for the 1974 World’s Fair.
 It’s also well-known for its clock tower.

 The park is the setting for many citywide events.
 It hosts a number of fun activities to do all year round, including an ice rink, arcades, and a train ride.
 There’s also a historic carousel.

 One of the things we like to do as a family when we’re in town is to take a ride on the gondola across the Spokane River.
 It offers a great view of the city, and our kids enjoy the thrill of being suspended above the ground.

 Besides the park, downtown Spokane is home to plenty of eateries and bars.
 The number of hip eateries and bars in the city has grown exponentially since when I was a kid.
 Our favorite neighborhoods for restaurants are Kendall Yards and the downtown area.

 - Queen of Sheba (Ethiopian)